-Mr Chowdhry is assisted by a core investment team of five, including his father, Jeff Chowdhry, who was appointed to RLC Ventures as Chairman to add the institutional rigour and oversight needed to scale the business.
+Mr Chowdhry is assisted by a core investment team of five, including his father, Jeff Chowdhry, who was appointed to RLC Ventures as Chairman to add institutional rigour and oversight.
 Mr Chowdhry (senior) has considerable industry knowledge having held senior positions at BMO Global Asset Management (previously F&C).
 As Head of Emerging Markets at BMO, he was responsible for managing over £5 billion in the emerging markets sector.

 Alongside the investment team, RLC Ventures is supported by an independent advisory board of 12.
-Each adviser typically has a background in entrepreneurship or within a certain industry.
+Each adviser typically has a background in entrepreneurship or within a specific industry.